Chapter Four: Commit... to YOU: Plot

+At class, Gene criticizes Barry's delivery of a monologue from Glengarry Glen Ross and says he can use his military background to improve his acting.
+Inspired, Barry later confronts Fuches and refuses to do the raid.
+As Sally waits for her audition, she learns that Mike has dropped her as a client, causing her to break down.
+Barry, still daydreaming about a life with Sally that includes Jon Hamm joining them for a barbecue party, buys a laptop as a gift.

-At the party, Barry meets with Sally, who lies about her audition and seems uncomfortable with the laptop gift because of their short time together.
-Needing a connection, Barry texts Chris to come to the party along with two of his Marine friends.
-Suddenly, Fuches appears at the party, shocking Barry.
-Fuches tells him he wants him to keep going to acting class and keep his secret, but wants him to continue his duties, giving him papers with intel on the stash house.
-Barry bonds with Chris at the party, while Natalie seems concerned about Chris' friends, Taylor (Dale Pavinski) and Vaughn (Marcus Brown), who display violent tendencies.
-Barry gets jealous when he sees Sally spending time with an aspiring actor named Zach Burrows (Ross Philips) and tells him to leave her alone.
-Sally is angry at Barry's view of her as a "property" instead of a "person", and angrily leaves with Zach.
+At the party, Sally lies about the audition to Barry and is uncomfortable with being gifted an expensive laptop.
+A lonely Barry texts Chris to come along with two of his Marine friends.
+Fuches appears, hands him the stash house intel, and tells Barry he can keep going to acting class if he continues as a hitman.
+Barry bonds with Chris at the party, while Chris's friends Taylor (Dale Pavinski) and Vaughn (Marcus Brown) begin roughhousing to Natalie's chagrin.
+Barry jealously confronts an actor named Zach Burrows (Ross Philips) who is talking with Sally, who berates him for being possessive and leaves with Zach.

-Moss meets with Gene at a restaurant.
-Despite wanting information on Ryan Madison, Gene only uses the opportunity to flirt with her.
-Although Moss is mad that this was just a date, she decides to stay.
-After the date is over, she returns to the station, where the technicians managed to unlock the lipstick camera, managing to see a person shooting at the car.
-However, the image's blurry silhouette prevents them from identifying the hitman.
-Back at the party, Barry, Chris, Taylor and Vaughn leave for another meeting, with Barry feeling dejected.
-As Barry climbs on his car, Taylor finds the intel on the stash house and tells Barry that he wants to participate on it.
+Moss meets a flirtatious Gene and decides to stay for dinner despite him failing to provide useful information.
+When she returns to the station, the lipstick camera has been unlocked, but the hitman's image is too blurry to easily identify.
+Meanwhile, as Barry gets into his car to leave the party, Taylor finds the stash house intel and tells him he wants in on the raid.

 Production

 Development

 In February 2018, the episode's title was revealed as "Chapter Four: Commit... to YOU" and it was announced that co-producer Sarah Solemani had written the episode while Maggie Carey had directed it.
-This was Solemani's first writing credit, and Carey's first directing credit.

 Writing

-According to Henry Winkler, the episode helped develop Gene's character, with the episode representing him as "the sadness of wanting to be somebody and maybe not becoming that person you want be.
+According to Henry Winkler, the episode helped develop Gene's character, with the episode representing him as "the sadness of wanting to be somebody and maybe not becoming that person you want to be.
 So you create it in this artificial space."
-Winkler also mentioned that the scene where his character auditioned for an extra role expressed "profound sadness" on series creators Bill Hader and Alec Berg.
+Winkler also mentioned that the scene where his character auditioned for an extra role inspired "profound sadness" in series creators Bill Hader and Alec Berg.